 An example of this might be "to throw in the towel."
 If taken literally, then you are being told to throw a towel.
 However, this phrase, or idiom is often used by someone to say that they are giving up or have stopped trying.

-I hope that you enjoy this lens as much as I have in putting it together.
+I hope that you enjoy this article as much as I have in putting it together.

 A term used to say that someone is stealing, pinching - for example "Those sailors will rabbit anything that isn't chained to the deck.

-A way of saying that a person is trying to accomplish two tasks at the the same time and will not succeed in either.
+An idiom that says a person is trying to accomplish two tasks at the the same time and will not succeed in either.

 A parody song about Animal Idioms - From Pacifica High School Spring Plays Festival